Spring peeper: Home range and territoriality

 The mating displays of male spring peepers vary with different environmental factors: humidity and vegetation density.
 These factors play a significant role in the arboreal behavior and nature of spring peepers during mating.
 At sites with higher humidity and air temperature, there is increased dominance of arboreal behavior, which showcases that latitude may play a role.
-Spring peepers who reside in areas of warmer temperatures tend to exhibit arboreal behavior to greater extents compared to those in environments of lower temperatures.
+Spring peepers which reside in areas of warmer temperatures tend to exhibit arboreal behavior to greater extents compared to those in environments of lower temperatures.
 When comparing the improvement of mating calls in males, calls from above ground compared to those near the ground showcased better results.
 Local vegetation may also play a role in the betterment of arboreal calling compared to calling from lower levels due to the spatial aspects interrupting the call.

+Spring peepers almost always migrate at night.
+This is most likely to prevent drying out.

 Diet

-Juvenile
+Larva (tadpole)

 Tadpoles are suspension feeders, therefore they graze on inorganic and organic matter.
 They also feed on algae and other organisms in the water.
-Their predators include great diving beetle larvae (when in tadpole form), snakes, skunks, and larger frogs.